rico0-dotcom/breach-ai-flood-scenarios/README.md

 - **619** breach locations with scenario records
 - **610** locations with usable numeric damage observations

-The catalogue has heterogeneous scenario coverage across locations, so return-period-specific analyses were treated carefully rather than assuming a balanced panel.
+The catalogue has heterogeneous scenario coverage across locations, so return-period-specific analyses were treated carefully instead assuming a balanced panel.

 ---